kannans89/RustRepo/18_Structure/18_Structure.md

 # Structure

-Struts are similar to tuples.That means a struct can have data of different types.Each field will have a meaningful name in structure .
-Struts doesn't have an order to get or set values.
+Structs are similar to tuples.A struct can contain  data of different data types.Each field will have a meaningful name in structure .
+Structs doesn't have an order to get or set values.
+//appu: clarification
 The structure itself will be given a meaningful name.This makes it very flexible over a tuple.

-## Syntax
+### Syntax : Declaring s structure

 ```rust
  struct Name_of_structure {